 - Within the 'My Enrolment' tab of the Student System, you will encounter messages that ask you to verify information.
 Once you have confirmed your personal details and accepted the enrolment declaration, you will be able to select topics for enrolment.
 See Enrol in topics and register for classes for detailed instructions.

 - Within the Student System you will be able to access your Confirmation of Enrolment from 'My Enrolment' and your Fee Account from 'My Finances' for information about your fees including the student services and amenities fee(s).
 Your Fee Account will contain your payment due dates as well as details of the available methods of payment.

 You must ensure you are enrolled and have submitted a CAF (Commonwealth supported students only) by the census date.
 Flinders University cannot accept an enrolment after the census date.

 Once you have been enrolled at Flinders, you will be need to obtain and activate your Flinders Authentication Name (FAN) and set your secure password.
 You will then be able to log in to the Student System to confirm personal details and to enrol in topic/s.
 If you require more detailed instructions, please see the Access the Student System page.

 Use your FAN and password to access the Ask Flinders website for frequently asked questions and to submit a request for support.

 I am a Flinders student, can I enrol in topics at another university and have them count towards my course?

 If you wish to study a topic (or topics) at another university and have it count towards your Flinders course, you must get permission to do so before enrolling elsewhere.
-You can request approval for cross-institutional study from Enrolment Services via the 'Help' icon when logged into the Student Information System.
+You can request approval for cross-institutional study from Enrolment Services via the 'Help' icon when logged into the Student System.

 Once approval is obtained your Confirmation of Enrolment will be amended with the cross-institutional topics to allow you to seek enrolment at the other university.